-Make-up Policy for Smartbook chapter questions, chapter quizzes, and other assignments: Announcements in Brightspace will provide specific details and due dates prior to the start of each week and each unit.
+Make-up Policy for other assignments including chapter quizzes: Announcements in Brightspace will provide specific details and due dates prior to the start of each week and each unit.
 Assignments and quizzes will not be available after the due date.
-You will not be allowed to make up any missed Smartbook chapter questions, however, at the end of the semester I will drop the two lowest grades from the Smartbook chapters.
-Students will be allowed to make up one missed assignment (other than the Smartbook questions).
-After using your one make-up, any additional assignments will receive a zero.
+Students are allowed to make up one missed assignment.
+After using your one make-up, any additional missed assignments will receive a zero.
 To make up an assignment or quiz, you must send me a message asking for the make-up at least 48-hours before you need to take it, and you must make-up the assignment by the deadline for that unit exam.
 For example, if you miss Quiz 1, which is part of Unit 1, you must contact me at least 48 hours before, and make up that quiz before, the deadline for the Exam 1.
-From the Attendance policy in this syllabus: "If a student does not complete 80% of all assignments, he or she will be considered non-participating and may be dropped according to the guidelines of the attendance policy."
+From the Attendance policy in this syllabus: "If a student does not complete 75% of all assignments, he or she will be considered non-participating and may be withdrawn according to the guidelines of the attendance policy."